protontypes/open-sustainable-technology/README.md

 - [Charge Controller Firmware](https://github.com/LibreSolar/charge-controller-firmware) - Firmware for LibreSolar MPPT/PWM charge controllers.
 - [pvoutput](https://github.com/openclimatefix/pvoutput) - Python code for downloading PV data from PVOutput.org.
 - [predict_pv_yield](https://github.com/openclimatefix/predict_pv_yield) - Use machine learning to map satellite imagery of clouds to solar PV yield.
-- [solar-panel-detection](https://github.com/alan-turing-institute/solar-panel-detection) - Using a combination of AI (computer vision), open data and short-term forecasting, the project aims to determine the amount of solar electricity being put into the UK grid at a given time (i.e., “right now”, or “nowcasting”)
+- [solar-panel-detection](https://github.com/alan-turing-institute/solar-panel-detection) - Using a combination of AI (machine vision), open data and short-term forecasting, the project aims to determine the amount of solar electricity being put into the UK grid at a given time (i.e., "right now", or "nowcasting")
-- [solarpy](https://github.com/aqreed/solarpy) - This packages aims to provide a reliable solar radiation model, mainly based on the work of Duffie, J.A., and Beckman, W. A., 1974, "Solar energy thermal processes".
+- [solarpy](https://github.com/aqreed/solarpy) - This package aims to provide a reliable solar radiation model, mainly based on the work of Duffie, J.A., and Beckman, W. A., 1974, "Solar energy thermal processes".
 - [solariot](https://github.com/meltaxa/solariot) - Leverage your IoT enabled Solar PV Inverter to stream your solar energy usage data to a real time dashboard.
 - [pvanalytics](https://github.com/pvlib/pvanalytics) - Quality control, filtering, feature labeling, and other tools for working with data from photovoltaic energy systems.
 - [IonMonger](https://github.com/PerovskiteSCModelling/IonMonger) - A free and fast perovskite solar cell simulator with coupled ion vacancy and charge carrier dynamics in one dimension.